 Note: The KEEP attribute is not supported on the port of a module or entity.
-If you need to keep specific ports, either use the -flatten_hierarchy none setting, or put a DONT_TOUCH on the module or entity itself.
+If you need to keep specific ports, either use the -flatten\hierarchy none setting, or put a DONT\TOUCH on the module or entity itself.

 CAUTION!
-Take care with the KEEP attribute on signals that are not used in the RTL later.
-Synthesis keeps those signals, but they do not drive anything.
-This could cause issues later in the flow.
+Take care when using KEEP attribute on loadless signals.
+Synthesis will keep those signals resulting in issues later in the flow.